-Supported by The Kresge Foundation, Feeding America partnered with Claremont Graduate University to better understand how network food banks are addressing college food insecurity in their communities, and 2) how college students are experiencing college hunger.
+Supported by The Kresge Foundation, Feeding America partnered with Claremont Graduate University to better understand 1) how network food banks are addressing college food insecurity in their communities, and 2) how college students are experiencing college hunger.
 For the first phase, the evaluation team leveraged interviews with select food banks and a survey, open to the entire Feeding America Network (200 food banks), to explore the landscape of charitable services to address hunger on college campuses.
 In the second phase, the evaluation team held listening sessions at three college campuses and conducted interviews with pantry staff and campus administrators to learn more about challenges and opportunities in addressing hunger on college campuses.

 Key findings from the college hunger study include:

 Of the 150 food banks that responded to the survey, 129 food banks in the Feeding America network are working to address hunger among college students.